jesset/RPi-audio-kernel-build/README.md

     * disable IPv6/Netfilter/serial modules ... (not needed by audio playback, basically)
     * Support PCM 352k8 and 384k sample rates [1]
     * Support More USB DAC (native DSD) [2]
-- only support Raspberry Pi 3 Model B/B+
+- only support Raspberry Pi 3B/3B+/4B
 - only support ext2/3/4/vfat/xfs filesystem

 # How to Build